-Q: As the weather warms up I hear a faint drip-drip sound coming from the attic of my 17 year old bungalow.
+Q: As the weather warmed up this spring I heard a faint drip-drip sound coming from the attic of my 17 year old bungalow.
+Water stains and dripping also showed up on the ceiling.
 When I opened the attic hatch, I found the edges of the hole to be wet.
 There’s also lots of frost on the plumbing vent pipe as it goes through the attic.
-My handyman tells me there’s no need for action.
+My handyman tells me there’s no need for action, but I’m concerned.
+It doesn’t seem right to have that much moisture in my attic.
 What do you say?

 Air Leaks & Condensation

 Generally speaking, the #1 source of leaked air in attics is the attic hatch.
 I can see from the photos you sent that it’s insulated on top (that’s good), but it’s also probably leaking air around the edges.
+Attic hatches are often the single biggest source of air leakage in many houses.
 The fit looks tight, but the fact that there’s condensation around the edges proves that air leaks are happening.
 Indoor air could be making its way into your attic through electrical boxes for light fixtures, but attic hatches are typically the biggest culprit.
 One simple way to ensure a 100% seal around the hatch is by applying peelable caulking to the seam when the hatch is closed.
-The best stuff is clear and seals well, though it can be peeled off whenever you want.
+The best stuff is clear and seals well, though it can be peeled off easily whenever you want.

 One other way of tackling this issue is to increase the amount of ventilation area in your roof.
 Next time you have the roof shingled, have a ridge vent added.
 Also, it’s not clear in the photos you sent, but your attic insulation might be blocking the free flow of air through the vents at the eaves of your roof.
 While limiting the amount of leaked air entering your attic from indoors is one part of the fix, boosting air circulation through the attic to the outdoors is another.
 Ask your handyman to check that the soffit vents are clear, then have the hatch sealed up.